BIAS-Cloud/BIAS-Autoscaler/README.md

 4. [Benchmark Tests](docs/src/4-benchmark-tests.md)
 5. [APIs](docs/src/5-apis.md)

-## Authors
-[Jaime Dantas](https://jaimedantas.com/) - Founder, Author, Development, Test, Documentation.
 ### Citation
-This work is currently under review, and the bibtex entry for citing our work will be available soon.
+This work is currently under review, and the bibtex entry for citing it will be available soon.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.